 Hon.
 Denise Nappier

-As Connecticut’s chief elected financial officer, Ms. Nappier oversaw $50 billion in state funds, including $24 billion in Connecticut Retirement Plans and Trust Funds.
-Ms. Nappier’s ingenuity and prudent management of the state’s debt program saved Connecticut taxpayers more than $657 million, and the Treasury’s $5 billion Short-Term Investment Fund – rated as one of the nation’s best government investment pools – earned the state and local governments and their taxpayers an additional $173 million.
+As Connecticut’s chief elected financial officer, Ms. Nappier oversaw $65 billion in state funds, including $35 billion in Connecticut Retirement Plans and Trust Funds, of which she served as principal fiduciary.
+Ms. Nappier’s ingenuity and prudent management of the state’s debt program saved Connecticut taxpayers more than $1.3 billion, and the Treasury’s $5 billion Short-Term Investment Fund – rated as one of the nation’s best government investment pools – earned the state and local governments and their taxpayers an additional $216 million.
 Her innovative and effective leadership saved Connecticut taxpayers hundreds of millions of dollars, and her asset recovery and loss prevention program – the first of its kind in Treasury history – recovered more than $1 billion for the Connecticut pension fund and nearly half a billion dollars for investors nationwide.

 One of the nation’s leading institutional investors working for corporate reform, Ms. Nappier has successfully negotiated with companies for landmark agreements on issues including executive compensation, conflicts of interest in accounting practices, independence and diversity of Board Members, global labor standards and disclosure of financial risks of climate change.